Planet Earth (soundtrack)

 Planet Earth is a television soundtrack album of incidental music commissioned by the BBC Natural History Unit for its 2006 nature documentary series of the same name.
 The music was composed and conducted by award-winning composer George Fenton, and performed by the BBC Concert Orchestra.
 Fenton had previously composed scores for several BBC wildlife series, among them Life in the Freezer, The Trials of Life and the predecessor to Planet Earth, The Blue Planet.

 In 2007, the score for the opening episode "From Pole to Pole" won George Fenton an Emmy Award for Outstanding Music Composition for a Series.
 It was his second win, matching the success of The Blue Planet score five years earlier.

 Fenton went on to compose the soundtrack for the 2007 feature film spin-off from the television series, Earth, and recorded it with the Berliner Philharmoniker.

+Reception

+AllMusic said the album "is as stirring and compelling as the show itself".
+SoundtrackNet wrote: "Fenton's Planet Earth score is a step beyond his acclaimed music for Blue Planet, and the 2-disc soundtrack is a wonderful compilation of his effort."